Skip to content

 mkdir -p "$BULLPEN_HOME"

-# Copy the encrypted credential file (and the Turnkey keypair) over.
+# Copy the encrypted credential file, its salt, and the Turnkey keypair over.

 # Verify decryption + token health.